 With beautiful cobbled streets, appealing café culture and its central area along the River Seine classified as a UNESCO Heritage Site, it's no surprise that Paris welcomed over 22million visitors in 2015.
 There's literally history wherever you turn – from the 12th century Notre Dame Cathedral and the iconic Eiffel Tower to Montmartre's Basilica of Sacré-Cœur and the Sainte-Chapelle.

-Whether you're passionate about art and culture, can't get enough of food, or you simply want to find inspiration from the local design scene, Paris is unstoppable.
+Whether you're passionate about art and culture, can't get enough of food, or simply want to find inspiration from the local design scene, Paris is unstoppable.
 As Ernest Hemingway famously wrote: "If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast."

 Being something of a regular visit to the City of Light, I'll now try and share some insider tips on where to go – that's whether you're enjoying a little break, or are away on business.